erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/8ded4c9f-6e71-480f-b551-41e0677bd55a" width="800"/>
 </p>
-The summation function of the output layers must be entered.<br /><br />
+The summation function of the output layer must be entered.<br /><br />
 - Let the summation function of the output layer be WeightedTotal , let's enter 0.